-Jasper is about a four hour drive from my home in Edmonton, Alberta and is the smaller of the mountain towns which truly gives it a cabin city feel.
-Most of Jasper is mainly one big strip of small local shops like cafes, clothing stores as well as rock stores and outdoors gear supplies and then it branches off behind the main road into little strips of stores and hotels.
+Jasper is about a four hour drive from my home in Edmonton and is the smaller of the mountain towns which truly gives it a cabin city feel.
+Most of Jasper is mainly one big strip of small local shops like cafes, clothing stores as well as rock stores and outdoors gear supplies.
+Then it branches off behind the main road into little strips of stores and hotels.

 Since Jasper is four hours from Edmonton and five and a half from Calgary it makes it the less popular tourist destination simply because it’s the farther away to get to.
 Since there is less tourists here most things are close during the summer but even though some things are closed there is plenty to do during the summer such as see waterfalls and beautiful clear lakes like Moose Lake.